 05 of 07

 If you find yourself drawn to Senegal by the promise of pale gold beaches and languid days spent reading under swaying palms, don't miss the paradise coastline of Petite Côte.
 Stretching south of Dakar for approximately 150 kilometers/ 95 miles, this spectacular region is home to a wealth of uncrowded beaches perfect for swimming, snorkeling and sunbathing.
 Along the way, a handful of European-influenced settlements offer a range of charismatic dining and accommodation options.

 Just south of Petite Côte lies the tangled maze of estuaries, creeks and saline wetlands known as the Siné-Saloum Delta.
 This is one of the country's most important nature areas, as recognized by its UNESCO-protected status and its designation as a Birdlife International Important Bird Area.
 Here, you can pole down tropical waterways in search of exotic bird species, or keep an eye out for indigenous wildlife in the Réserve de Fathala park.
 Highlights include roan antelope and an endangered subspecies of eland.

 07 of 07

 Separated from the rest of the country by the protruding finger of The Gambia, Senegal's Casamance region feels like a world of its own.
-Once shadowed by the spectre of separatist conflict, it is now largely peaceful and well worth visiting for its lush tropical landscapes and rich wildlife.
-Meandering rivers are best explored by boat, and eventually find their way to the beautiful beaches of Cap Skirring.
-Local villages line the river banks, and offer visitors the chance to experience the proud culture of the Diola people.
+Once shadowed by the specter of separatist conflict, it is now largely peaceful and well worth visiting for its lush tropical landscapes and rich wildlife.
+Meandering rivers are best explored by boat, and eventually, find their way to the beautiful beaches of Cap Skirring.
+Local villages line the river banks and offer visitors the chance to experience the proud culture of the Diola people.